The Personal Side of Coaching – with Grant Holicky

 Grant Holicky 34:47

 That’s what whoop brought into the equation.
-Hey, I’m in 2%.
-Good for you.
-If you like what you do, hear
+Hey, I’m at 2%.
+Good for you, like what you do wrong here.

 Starla Teddergreen 34:55

-me and my training partner.
-We both use Garmin, the Garmin watch for our tracking and we do that It’s like that comparison all the time.
+Me and my training partner.
+We both use Garmin, the Garmin watch for our tracking and we do that comparison all the time.
 Like, what is your recovery day?
-I’m like, I’m a one.
-And she’s like, I’m a five.
-And it’s just in joking.
+I’m like, I’m a one and she’s like, oh I’m a five and it’s just in joking.

-But yeah, my favorite thing is when Garmin tells you how long you should wait to recover, I’m like,
+Yeah, my favorite thing is when Garmin tells you how long you should wait to recover.

 Starla Teddergreen 35:14